davehakkens/fashion-academy/docs/basics/sewing.md

 |Tricot stitch      |       -   |     ✔/-     |    -      |     ✔     |     ✔     |     ✔      |

-# Troubleshoot list for Sewing Machine
+# Troubleshooting list for Sewing Machine
 1. **The machine is skipping stitches.**
 If this is happening, make sure the needle is correctly inserted and it is neither blunt nor bent.
 The bobbin underneath might be placed counter-clockwise and needs to be clockwise.
 Therefore it can’t make the loop properly.
 2. **The stitches are irregular.**